DomiKamu/OhmerPrems/README.md

 :warning:

 **If any module is looking as "dead" (empty displays, all LED always off, no extra menu entry in right click context menu, and so on), please check the configuration of VCV AUDIOx module(s) in your rack.
-Except _KX_ and _VX_ expanders, by doing a right mouse click on the module, it's confirmed by "PLEASE CHECK AUDIOx MODULE(S)!" (grayed) label at the bottom of the context menu**, like following image (example here is the _DeXtral Kompakt_ module, but it's applicable for any OhmerPrems modules (except _KX_ and _VX_ expanders - who don't use right click context menu):
+Except _KX_ and _VX_ expanders, by doing a right mouse click on the module, it's confirmed by "PLEASE CHECK AUDIOx MODULE(S)!" (grayed) label at the bottom of the context menu**, like following image (example here is the _DeXtral Kompakt_ module, but it's applicable for any OhmerPrems module (except _KX_ and _VX_ expanders - they don't use custom right click context menu):

 ![](docs/modules/DeXtral-Kompakt/_img/AudioModuleIssueV2.png)